pungggi/mouse_gestures/README.md

    - **Solution**:
      - Reduce the number of complex patterns
      - Simplify regex patterns by avoiding excessive use of lookaheads/lookbehinds
-     - Increase the `gestureDebounceTime` setting
+     - Make gestures more deliberate and distinct

 5. **Regex Syntax Errors**
    - **Issue**: Pattern not working due to invalid regex syntax